Super Mario RPG: Legend of the Seven Stars

 Unused Cutscenes

-There exist two unused alternate versions of the scenes where Princess Peach is trapped in Booster Tower.
+There exist two unused alternate versions of the scenes where Peach is trapped in Booster Tower.
 Both of these scenes can be viewed through the aforementioned debug menu, the first one being found under BG:11 SCENE:150, and the second under BG:11 SCENE:151.
+As the early versions are considered battle scenes, they use the more constrictive battle messages.
+Note that the dialogue shown in the video is a mock-up; the actual dialogue has been overwritten in-game by Count Down's announcements.

 First Scene

-The scene that plays after Mario arrives at Booster Tower for the first time, with Princess Peach overhearing him from the top of the tower.
-Namely, the early version of this scene is a bit more emotional, as well as being longer.
+The scene that plays after Mario arrives at Booster Tower for the first time, with Peach overhearing him from the top of the tower.
+The scene blocking in this early version suggests a bit more emotion.

 Peach on the ground, shaking and crying.